incubrain/product-validator/README.md

 ### Conversion-Optimized Sections

-Hero · Benefits · Process · Product · Testimonials · FAQ
+Hero · Benefits · Outcome · Product · Testimonials · FAQ

 Built to convert.
 Not to look pretty in your portfolio.